straightlab/charseq-pipelines/README.md

 - One should always execute the pipeline in dry-run mode first, using the `-n` snakemake option!
 - If the pipeline is ran on a cluster, it is ok to do dry runs on a login node.
 Of course however, once ready to fire up the pipeline, do not do so on a login node.
 Instead, either create a sbatch script or directly launch snakemake on an allocated compute node.

+## Preparation of annotation files
+In order to run, the pipeline requires first creating annotation files for the genome of interest.
+These are used by tagtools to annote the reads with transcripts and gene names.
+The starting point to create these annotation files is a gff3 file for the genome of interest.
+Refer to xenopus_laevis example in the [notebooks](notebooks/xenopus_laevis) folder

 ## Pipeline structures
 ### Basic pipeline